 Full Tilt has a massive amount of tournaments with buy-ins from $1 all the way up into the thousands.
 Events are busy, fast and well structured.

 Players wanting to test their skills at big guaranteed MTTs will find plenty of chances at Full Tilt with millions in guaranteed events each week.
 It's also still growing, adding more tournaments daily and players are sure to find an event they like.

 Full Tilt is also home to insane Sit & Go Jackpot tournaments where players can win potentially win 2,000X their buy-in just for beating two other players.

 Full Tilt runs plenty of freerolls also - most of which are multi-table events with relatively loose play.
 One of the unique features of Tilt though is that freerolls are run in all game varieties, not just Texas Hold'em.
 It's a huge benefit for game specialists and old schoolers looking for a shot at free money, while players looking to try some new games can enter the events without the risk of crippling their bankrolls.

 For those looking for larger freerolls, Full Tilt runs an assortment of free tournaments where players can buy in with their player points.
 Tons of big ticket freerolls for packages to the WSOP, WPT, EPT and more are also constantly on the table.

 Software and Graphics

-Full Tilt's software is one of the best available, with good customization options, fast game play, nice graphics and high reliability.
+Full Tilt's software (which is the same as PokerStars) is one of the best platforms available, with good customization options, fast game play, nice graphics and high reliability.
 It offers all the major features including player notes, statistics and multi-table play, plus a number of unique special features that really enhance game play.